tech-cow/cs_progression/advanced_css/natours/docs/day4.md

 }
 ```

-🍋 `ul`, `li`, and a selectors are nested inside the `nav` selector.
-This is a great way to organize your CSS and make it more readable.
+🍋 `ul`, `li`, and `a` selectors are nested inside the `nav` selector.
+This is a great way to organize CSS and make it more readable.
 CSS output:

 ```css
 nav ul {